jamjarlabs/JamJarWeb/docs/reference/classes/httpimagesystem.md

 # Class: HTTPImageSystem

-HTTPImageSystem handles loading image assets in and making them available to the engine for rendering.
+HTTPImageSystem handles loading image assets over HTTP and making them available to the engine for rendering.

 ## Hierarchy